j3nda/school-projects/README.md

             systems with the perspective of the underlying hardware implementation with automatic gates and with a finite number of states, displaying numbers and symbols, basic algorithms for arithmetic operations in digital systems.

+        * udbs/ ~ introduction to database systems
+            The aim of this course is to familiarize students with the basic concepts of database technologies such as relational data model and the SQL language for defining, manipulating and querying data.
+After completing the course, students will be able to define a conceptual information system model, the relational schema and emphasis is placed on basic SQL commands according to the standard SQL92, which the student after completing the course control.

     2011/
         * alg1/ ~ algorithms I